Trump scrambles to find new social network after Twitter ban, as White House prepares to blast big tech

 “Obviously, he will have millions of hardcore supporters tuned into broadcast sources still carrying his messages, or [they will] go into whatever online space he occupies … but that is going to be a smaller, more devoted group,” Brooking said, expressing fears they may become “extremely radicalized.”

-Trump’s removal from Twitter came as part of a broader reckoning late Friday across much of the mainstream web, as tech giants including Apple, Facebook and Google took unprecedented steps to discipline apps, users and accounts seen as instrumental in stoking the violence that left lawmakers under lockdown earlier in the week.
+Trump’s removal from Twitter came as part of a broader reckoning late Friday across much of the mainstream Web, as tech giants including Apple, Facebook and Google took unprecedented steps to discipline apps, users and accounts seen as instrumental in stoking the violence that left lawmakers under lockdown earlier in the week.

 Before it banned Trump, Twitter removed a slew of users affiliated with QAnon, a prominent conspiracy theory.
 Google-owned YouTube suspended channels associated with Stephen K. Bannon, Trump’s former campaign manager.
 And Google also removed Parler, a pro-Trump app where users have threatened further violence, from its portal for smartphone software downloads.
 Apple issued a similar threat to boot Parler from its App Store unless the company improves its content-moderation practices.